splunk/observability-workshop/content/en/scenarios/5-understand-impact/1-build-application.md

 For this workshop, we'll be using a microservices-based application.
 This application is for an online retailer and normally includes more than a dozen services.
 However, to keep the workshop simple, we'll be focusing on two services used by the retailer as part of their payment processing workflow:  the credit check service and the credit processor service.

 ## Pre-requisites
-You will start with a t2.medium EC2 instance with 20 GB of disk storage, and perform some [initial steps](#initial-steps) in order to get to the following state:
+You will start with an EC2 instance and perform some [initial steps](#initial-steps) in order to get to the following state:
 * Install Kubernetes (k3s) and Docker
 * Deploy the **Splunk distribution of the OpenTelemetry Collector**
 * Build and deploy `creditcheckservice` and `creditprocessorservice`